 The corporate finance concentration is designed to teach the role of accounting in business management, financial planning and decision-making.
 The study of corporate finance, you develops knowledge in areas such as reporting to shareholders, managing costs, creating shareholder value, measuring performance and making strategic accounting and financing choices.

-Alan Taylor is a professor of economics and finance at the University of California, Davis, with appointments in the Department of Economics and the Graduate School of Management.
-He is also a research associate of the National Bureau of Economic Research in Cambridge, Massachusetts, and a research fellow of the Center for Economic Policy Research in London.
-He currently serve as a co-editor at the Journal of International Economics.
+Professor Alan Taylor teaches economics and finance at the University of California, Davis, with appointments in the Department of Economics and the Graduate School of Management.
+He is also a research associate of the National Bureau of Economic Research in Cambridge, Mass., and a research fellow of the Center for Economic Policy Research in London.
+He serves as a co-editor at the Journal of International Economics.

 1 Shields Ave

 A leading expert in banking and corporate finance, Professor Robert Marquez tries to uncover the mechanisms that underlie the behavior of financial institutions.
-One important focus of his research now is the effect low interest rates have on banks and whether they encourage banks to take on more leverage.
+One important focus of his research is the effect low interest rates have on banks and whether they encourage banks to take on more leverage.
+Marquez joined the Graduate School of Management faculty in July 2012.

 540 Alumni Lane